Skip to content

 That last bit is important.

 Hating your job is more specific.
 It's pointed.
 There are particular things — the work itself, the environment, the people, the culture, the complete absence of meaning — that are the problem.
 Remove those things and you'd be fine.
+You don't need recovery.
+You need an exit.

 You can still feel like yourself outside of work.
 Evenings are okay.
 Weekends are genuinely good.
 The off switch works.
 It's the on switch that's broken — specifically, the one that's supposed to make you want to engage with this job.